Healing in Arts

 Just the act of writing the message and hanging it on the tree made me feel like I was part of the healing process.

 ArtPrize 2011 visitor response

 A window honoring Congolese rape survivors, from half a world away, and seven-foot pillars portraying the stories of courageous refugee women prompted several ArtPrize 2012 visitors to confide their own rape stories.
-In those tender moments, Courage Ablaze helped facilitate small steps towards healing.
+In those tender moments, Courage Ablaze helped facilitate small healing steps.

 ArtPrize 2013 Photo by Paul Willis

-Visitors were invited to write a note for children in need and to hang it on the wall for Pamela's Wing and a Prayer installation in 2013.
+The next year, visitors were invited to write a note for children in need and to hang it on the wall for Pamela's Wing and a Prayer installation in 2013.
 She prepared 20,000 vellum cards.
-To her astonishment when all the vellum cards had been used, visitors started posting her business cards on the wall.
-“ArtPrize visitors' desire to participate in the healing process couldn't be stopped,” said Pamela.
-“They created their own pathway to respond to the work.”
+To her astonishment all the vellum cards were quickly used and visitors started posting her business cards on the wall.
+“ArtPrize visitors' desire to participate in the healing process couldn't be stopped,” says Pamela.
+“They created their own pathway to respond.”

 Your art helps us emotionally connect to issues we might only understand on the intellectual level.

 Whether focusing on heart disease, cancer, rape, autism, or sex trafficking, Pamela's installations raise awareness and invite visitors into a healing space.
 Dozens of stories have emerged as people identify their struggles and release their hurts.
 ArtPrize created the opportunity for Pamela to exhibit her transformative installations, and visitors validated art's healing power.

 Donate securely on Healing in Arts to help Pamela continue her healing message